- Over $10 billion in debts settled

 Once your account has reached an appropriate amount, they actively begin the negotiation process.
-They use your account as proof of funds for making a lump sum payment — often an attractive offer in the eyes of a creditor.
+Freedom Debt Relief uses your account as proof of funds for making a lump sum payment — often an attractive offer in the eyes of a creditor.

-For some clients, the first settlement is achieved in as little as six months.
+Some clients achieve the first settlement in as little as six months.
 When you receive a settlement, the discharged amount counts as taxable income for the year, so talk to a tax expert to fully understand the implications.

 Freedom Debt Relief is a founding member of the American Fair Credit Council, working hard to promote transparency and industry regulations.
 Their track record speaks for itself, and creditors are familiar with this industry giant.
 In fact, they regularly resolve nearly 44,000 accounts on average each month.

 Additionally, you don’t have to pay fees until you see results.
-While you’re by no means required to use a debt consolidation loan, Freedom Debt Relief does allow for them and partners with a lender if you choose that route.
+Freedom Debt Relief’s fees typically range from 15% to 25% of the settled debt.
+While you’re by no means required to use a debt consolidation loan, Freedom Debt Relief allows them and partners with a lender if you choose that route.
 Most people, however, rely on their own monthly contributions for the debt settlement fund.

 Because your creditors can still try to collect on your debt while enrolled in the program, there’s a possibility they could file a lawsuit against you.
 In the unlikely event this happens to you, Freedom Debt Relief offers access to a third-party law firm to help negotiate a settlement.
-You may not save as much, but it’s nice to know all of the potential solutions you have to any possible legal issue.
+You may not save as much, but it’s nice to know all the potential solutions you have to any possible legal issue.